 Watch the video, or read the article below:

 In an introductory stats class, one of the first things you’ll learn is the difference between discrete vs continuous variables.
-In a nutshell, discrete variables are like points plotted on a chart and a continuous variable can be plotted as a line.
-Before you start, you might want to read these two articles, which define each type of variable and give you lots of examples of each variable type:
+In a nutshell, discrete variables are points plotted on a chart and a continuous variable can be plotted as a line.

 Discrete variables are countable in a finite amount of time.
 For example, you can count the change in your pocket.
 You can count the money in your bank account.
-You could also count the amount of money in everyone’s bank account.
-It might take you a long time to count that last item, but the point is — it’s still countable.
+You could also count the amount of money in everyone’s bank accounts.
+It might take you a long time to count that last item, but the point is—it’s still countable.

 Continuous Variables would (literally) take forever to count.
 In fact, you would get to “forever” and never finish counting them.
 For example, take age.
 You can’t count “age”.
 Why not?
 Because it would literally take forever.
 For example, you could be: